Root Maggots: Prevention, Identification, and Control

 Polyethylene covers are not suitable as it becomes too hot for the plants and the condensation can lead to foliage disease.

-Crop Rotation: Crop rotation tends to be important in order to prevent root maggots, overwise the overwintering population in the soil will have an easy target.
+Crop Rotation: Crop rotation tends to be important in order to prevent root maggots, otherwise the overwintering population in the soil will have an easy target.

 As root maggots move around, it is not only imperative that you do not plant susceptible crops in the same spot as the year before.